Oral History Tasmania

 Event Details

-Four-day online course, 2-3 May and 16-17 May 2025, offered by Oral History Victoria.
+Four-day online course, 22-23 August and 5-6 September 2025, offered by Oral History Victoria.

-Taught by Carla Pascoe Leahy, Sarah Rood and Alistair Thomson (for trainer profiles – see https://events.humanitix.com/ohv-training-graduate-oral-history-intensive)
+Taught by Carla Pascoe Leahy, Sarah Rood and Alistair Thomson.
+For trainer profiles, see the booking site here.

-already started a graduate oral history project and want advice and support?
+Are you a PhD, Masters or Honours student, or a post-doc, about to start a research project using oral history – and need training to get you on the right track?
+Perhaps you’ve already started a graduate oral history project and want advice and support?
 You may be a historian, or you work in another social science or humanities discipline that uses life story interviews.
 This four-day, online training course could be just what you need.

 You will be active participants in the teaching and learning: reading a selection of key texts, bringing examples and issues from you own research, workshopping issues with the group, conducting practice interviews, discussing interview extracts from each participant, and developing a peer support group of graduate oral history researchers from around Australia, New Zealand and Southeast Asia.